 A common misconception about Coolsculpting is that it’s a miracle fix or an easy alternative to dieting or other weight loss efforts.
 The truth is that Coolsculpting isn’t meant for people who are very overweight or who still have a ways to go on their weight loss journey.

 Instead, it’s meant for people who are looking for a slight improvement.
 The treatment can generally remove about 25 percent of fat in a given area, so it’s not going to provide dramatic results.
-But for someone who is looking to get rid of an extra inch or so of stubborn fat or who just wants to go down a waist or dress size, Coolsculpting is a great option.
+But for someone who is looking to get rid of an extra inch or so of stubborn fat or who just wants to go down one waist or dress size, Coolsculpting is a great option.

 It’s not just size that determines who is a good match for Coolsculpting and who isn’t.
 The quality of a person’s skin can also influence whether or not the treatment is appropriate.
-People with very thick skin might not get the results they were hoping for from the procedure since the panels might not be able to fully suction up the fat or get a good grip on the fat.
+People with very thick skin might not get the results they were hoping for from the procedure since the panels might not be able to fully suction up the fat or get a good grip on it.

 What Happens After Coolsculpting